vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 purchased stuff, I immediately headed out again for a trip to Whole Foods.
 The food purchases made at Whole Foods are recorded [here](../../sql/food_purchases_2025.sql).

+## 2025-02-28

+I skipped jogging due to time constraints created by an impromptu work meeting (I didn't want to delay eating too much as that would throw off my schedule).
+I did do the other exercises (hand gripper, breath holds, standing-on-one-leg-with-eyes-closed, and standing-on-toes-with-eyes-closed).